fluidattacks/makes/README.md

 Ensure that Nix code is formatted according to [nixpkgs-fmt][NIX_PKGS_FMT].

-Attributes:
+Types:

+- formatNix:
     - enable (`boolean`): Optional.
       Defaults to false.
     - targets (`listOf str`): Optional.
       Files or directories (relative to the project) to format.
       Defaults to the entire project.

 Example `makes.nix`: